Kurento/kurento/source/mastering/kurento_protocol.rst

 Create
 ------

-Create message requests the creation of an object of the Kurento API.
+Create message requests the creation of an object of the Kurento API (Media Pipelines and Media Elements).
 The parameter ``type`` specifies the type of the object to be created.
 The parameter ``constructorParams`` contains all the information needed to create the object.
 Each message needs different ``constructorParams`` to create the object.
-These parameters are defined in
-:doc:`Kurento API section <kurento_API>`.
+These parameters are defined in :doc:`Kurento API section <kurento_API>`.

 Finally, a ``sessionId`` parameter is included with the identifier of the current session.
 The value of this parameter is sent by Kurento Media Server to the client in each response.
-Only the first request from client to server is allowed to not include the ''sessionId'' (because at this point is unknown for the client).
+Only the first requests from client to server are allowed to not include the ''sessionId'' (because at this point is unknown for the client).